SYZYGYfpga/syzygy-tools/README.md

 Individual applications can be built by running `make <application>`.

+Running `make runtests` will build everything needed to run the smartvio-test application and execute the tests.

 This build has been tested on a machine running Ubuntu 16.04 LTS with GCC 5.4.0.